 Furniture, fittings and Equipment (FF&E) grants for RTLB redevelopments

 As with a new teaching space, new RTLB space generates a FF&E funding entitlement to furnish and equip the new space.
 School FF&E redevelopment policy was updated last year to cover redevelopments.

-The cluster manager and lead school principal maintain regular communication with host kura/schools and, in collaboration with the Ministry’s local property advisor, regularly review the third party Property Occupancy Document to ensure it continues to meet the needs of the RTLB service and the host school.
+The cluster manager and lead school principal maintain regular communication with host schools, kura and, in collaboration with the Ministry’s local property advisor, regularly review the third party Property Occupancy Document (POD) to ensure it continues to meet the needs of the RTLB service and the host school.

-Where possible, the host kura/school includes the RTLB in teacher professional learning and development at the school.
+Where possible, the host school, kura invites the RTLB in teacher professional learning and development at the school.

 Property, procurement and school transport

 Links and resources regarding a range of property and transport matters that apply to schools

 Content last updated: March 2018